How Do I Get a Background Check in Vermont?

 Users simply need to know where to look.

-But, regardless of the method used, obtaining public records and criminal history reports in Vermont can provide all the information that might show up on a level 1 background check, common for employment, so that anyone can get a copy of their criminal record before a potential employer does.
+But, regardless of the method used, obtaining public records and criminal history reports in Vermont can provide all the information that might show up on a level 1 background screening, common for employment, so that anyone can get a copy of their criminal record before a potential employer does.

 Use this guide to access public information about yourself, or anyone in the state of Vermont.